 Who should stay in the CBD?

-Transport is a breeze, with several train stations and major bus routes on your doorstep.
+This is a good choice if you like shopping.
+Most key sites are within walking distance and transport is a breeze, with several train stations and major bus routes on your doorstep.

-Where to stay near Wynyard or Martin Place
+Wynyard and Martin Place

-Budget -Mercure Sydney Wynyard
+Budget – Mercure Sydney Wynyard

 Check availability, reviews and current prices of Mercure Wynyard